-There are several different factors that can affect stock prices such as interest rates, inflation, labor strikes, world events like natural disasters, changes in oil prices.
+There are several different factors that can affect stock prices, such as interest rates, inflation, labor strikes, world events like natural disasters, and changes in oil prices.
 Political and economic events in the U.S. or in other countries, such as a trade war, can also affect the stock market.

 What Are Bear and Bull Markets?

 To symbolize the constant ups and downs of the stock market, Wall Street has developed its own terminology.
-In a bull market, everything in the economy is going well.
-Stocks are rising, unemployment is low and the economy is growing.
+In a bull market, plenty in the economy is going well.
+Stock prices are rising, unemployment is low, and the economy is growing.
 As stock prices rise, there tend to be more buyers than sellers in the market.
-A bull market can last for a few weeks, months or even years.
-The market is constantly changing so a bull market won’t last forever.
+A bull market can last for a few weeks, months, or even years.
+The market moves in cycles, however, so a bull market has an eventual end point.

-When stocks are falling and the economy is not doing well, this is called a bear market.
+When stocks are falling, and the economy is not doing well, this is called a "bear market."
 A bear market also does not last for a set term as it can go on for years.
-During this period, investors have a hard time picking profitable stocks.
-Some investors use a trading strategy called short-selling to make a profit when stocks are declining.
-This is done when an investor sells securities that they have borrowed and prepared to buy back later at a lower price.
+During such a period, investors have a hard time picking profitable stocks.
+Some investors use a trading strategy called "short-selling" to make a profit when stocks are declining.
+This is done when an investor sells securities that they have borrowed and are prepared to buy back later at a lower price.

 How Many Types of Stocks Are There?

 Blue-chip stocks are stocks from the big guys in the market; huge, well-established companies with dependable earnings such as Walt Disney, General Electric, and Intel.
-For a stock to be considered ‘blue-chip’ they must be consistently profitable with a dividend payment.
+For a stock to be considered a blue-chip, it must be consistently profitable with a dividend payment.

-An investment is well hedged if an investor limits losses on a certain stock by establishing an opposite position in the same stock and is protected against losses.
+An investment is well-hedged if an investor limits losses on a certain stock by establishing an opposite position in the same stock and is protected against losses.
 Certain types of investments can also be considered natural hedge against volatility.

-Keep in mind that investing is a long-term game.
+Keep in mind that investing is a long-term activity.
 People who find success with their investments have developed a sound strategy that they still stick with even when the market swings.